How we test DSLRs

 Should I buy it?

 All the tests above contribute towards a total test score, which enables us to pull the best and worst cameras from the pack.
 We focus on image quality, ease of use, video and audio, viewfinder and monitor quality and flash.
 We don’t figure price into the equation.
 The total score breaks down as follows:

-A DSLR must score 73% or higher to earn our Best Buy recommendation.
-DSLRs that score 40% or lower are a Don’t Buy, because we think they’re best avoided.
+A DSLR or mirrorless camera must score 73% or higher to earn our Best Buy recommendation.
+DSLR or mirrorless cameras that score 45% or lower are a Don’t Buy, because we think they’re best avoided.